chef-boneyard/chef-web-docs-2016/includes_slides/includes_slides_demo_simple_slides.rst

 ..
 The contents of this file are included in multiple slide decks.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple slide decks.

-Slides should begin with simple, concise statements followed by a short list. chef-slides uses a very small subset of the Sphinx directive set:
+Slides should begin with simple, concise statements followed by a short list.
+Slides uses a very small subset of the |python sphinx| directive set:

 * Paragraphs, including **bold**, *italics*, and ``code``.
 * Ordered and unordered lists.